shahin4u000/Quadratic_equation_Calculator/README.txt

 # Quadratic_equation_Calculator
 Get the solution for quadratic equation solution.

 (a) When a user presses the key <r> or <R>, the program will print out "Please input the coefficients".
-The coecients of the quadratic polynomial should be read.
+The coefficients of the quadratic polynomial should be read.
-1 / 3Übung I (Lecture 1-3) - WiSe 2015/2016 C++ BAS
 (b) When a user presses the key <c> or <C>, the program will print out "Quadratic equation will be calculated, the results are: " and the results will be given.
 The real as well as the complex solution should be oered (see Note).